RickHPotter/finance.rb/README.md

   "TODO": [
     "Layoyt": [
       "Standardise with tailwind and ViewComponent",
-      "Minimalist dashboard with two tabs uptop: Card Transactions and Transcations", "Create hotkeys (i.e. N for creating a new Transaction)" ],
+      "Minimalist TabComponent uptop for: New, Card Transactions and Transcations", "Create hotkeys (i.e. N for creating a new Transaction)" ],
-    "( Card ) Transactions Dashboard": [
+    "New TabComponent Item": [
       "Uptop": [
-        "Tabs for each Card on the centre",
+        "TabComponent with buttons that render each table form on the container below" ],
-        "Dropdown on the left for Category",
-        "Dropdown on the right for Entity"
+      "Container": [
+        "FormComponent with InputComponents, and so on",
+        "If a form belongs to a model that has has FK, then implement a ModalComponent" ]
     ],
+    "( Card ) Transaction TabComponent Item": [
+      "Uptop": [
+        "Multi-CheckBoxComponents for Card, Entity, Category, and so on" ],
+      "Container": [
         "Left Side": [
-        "Reference to Month Year,
+          "Multi-CheckBoxComponent for Reference Month Year,
-        Include the ability to toggle the sidemenu"
+          Include the ability to toggle the sidemenu" ],
-      ],
         "Center": [
-        "Table-like": [
-          "Something like a table but not a table but less poluted", "Data to be displayed is date (motnh/day), description, entity and price", "Category would be the icon",
+          "TableComponent way less poluted and nicer-looking than the average table", "Data to be displayed is date (motnh/day), description, entity and price", "Category would be the icon",
           "Entity would be the colour"
         ]
+      ]
     ],
-      "Right Side": [
-        "Button New": [
-          "Create a new transaction",
-          "Replace the second row of tabs uptop with the TransactionsFK Forms", "Use Hotwire to replace everything for the modern form", "Use modals with hotwire to create TransactionsFK" ]
-      ]
-    ]

   ],
   "POST_CLARITY_TODO": [
     "Add devise",